floydeconomy/arisaedo/README.md

 Hence, different users are able build different collections of aggregated data related to the COVID pandemic based on the allowance of data in the IPFS.

-## COVID Initiative Index Protocol (CIIP)
+##  Index Protocol
-The CIIP is based entirely of the IPLD's content addressing features, whereby, we can link data based on several parameters that creates large trees of COVID-19 related data.
+The index protocol is based entirely of the IPLD's content addressing features, whereby, we can link data based on several parameters that creates large trees of COVID-19 related data.

 ## IPFS
 The system uses IPFS as the data-storage layer, by utilizing features introduced by the IPLD specification sheet.
 The goal of IPLD in this context is to enable decentralized data-structures that are universally addressable and linkable.
 Hence, we can start creating large unique aggregation of data's and rank them accordingly based on the community.